I’m going to bust out an old fashioned word I learned from Tom Lehrer - "propriety."

 Being Boss 'Redefining Professional'

-Currently (re)reading: "You are a Badass: How to Stop Doubting Your Greatness and Start Living An Awesome Life" by Jen Sincero
+Currently (re)reading: "You are a Badass: How to Stop Doubting Your Greatness and Start Living An Awesome Life" by Jen Sincero (affiliate link)

 Follow me on Facebook, Pinterest and Instagram for updates!